donnywarren/js-functions-lesson/README.md

 Instead, we might just want to update a variable within a function, or even call another function without showing its effects.

-To do this, we use constreturn` statement.
+To do this, we use `return` statement.

 Let's look at an example of updating a variable within a function.